beyarkay/masters-thesis/README.md

 On 13 February 2024, the following corrections and suggestions were improved.
 They have been summarised:

-> Many pages of text are overflowing into the right hand margin.
-The `xurl`
+> Many pages of text are overflowing into the right hand margin. `\mbox`
-> package prevents URLs from overflowing and `\mbox` hyphenates overflowing words
+> hyphenates overflowing words

 > Full stops were not added to stand-alone equations consistently.
 The examiner
 > doesn't want full stops at the end of equations.